tkhq/sdk/examples/with-gnosis/README.md

 3. approve transaction onchain using each signer
 4. execute transaction once all approvals have been obtained

 Note that these transactions will all be broadcasted sequentially.
+Additionally, this script uses Sepolia as a Gnosis Factory address is currently deployed and live on the network.

 The script constructs a transaction via Turnkey and broadcasts via Infura.
-If the script exits because your account isn't funded, you can request funds on https://goerlifaucet.com/ or https://faucet.paradigm.xyz/.
+If the script exits because your account isn't funded, you can request funds via https://sepoliafaucet.com/, or via Coinbase Wallet (under developer settings).

 Visit the Etherscan link to view your transaction; you have successfully sent your first transaction with Turnkey!